 Only one of two schools to currently offer a DCJ degree at all, Saint Leo takes this distinction one step further by being the only educational institution to focus primarily on a practitioner-based learning model.
 This is because the only other DCJ program available is grounded mainly in research.

 Additionally, Saint Leo students interested in pursuing a DCJ degree also have two tracks from which to choose.
-The first is homeland security, a track designed to help students interested in increasing their knowledge of topics related to corrections, policing, and societal trends.
-The second track is educational in nature and created for students who are primarily interested in teaching criminal justice courses.
+The first is Homeland Security, a track designed to help students interested in increasing their knowledge of topics related to corrections, policing, and societal trends.
+The second track is education-focused and created for students who are primarily interested in teaching criminal justice courses.

 To learn more about Saint Leo’s new DCJ program, you can contact Dr. Robert Diemer, director of this doctoral program, at (352) 467-0722 or Robert.email@example.com.
-Or, if you’re ready to get started, be sure to secure your spot today!
+Or if you’re ready to get started, go ahead and apply to you secure your spot today!